holtwick/hostic/README.md

 ## Be aware of ...

-- All resulting URL paths are absolute
+- All resulting URL paths are absolute.
+HTML files have no `.html` extension.
 - All paths in JS and JSX have to be absolute from the site's origin, those from Markdown files can also be releative.
 - You cannot use `__dirname` because code is transpiled to a monolithic JS file that lives in `.hostic` folder.
 - LESS or SCSS transform is not supported nor other optimizations that an IDE like IntelliJ can provide out of the box as well.
 If you want to have it please contribute or support.